 As I mentioned above, some folks play nasty and bury their extensions in ways that take more than peeking into the Extensions folder.
-For those cases, you might want to try a tool Google created.
-It’s called a Chrome Cleanup Tool.
-This Windows version doesn’t work with Microsoft Edge.
+Google used to have a program called the Chrome Cleanup Tool.
+The program has been removed with a similar service that works in Chrome.